10 Most Sustainable Hemp Clothing Brands: The Conscious Consumer’s Guide

 How do they ensure their sustainability?

-Patagonia puts sustainability at the center of their operation.
-They work to reduce, rather than simply offset, carbon emissions where it matters the most: in the supply chain and material manufacturing.
+- They work to reduce, rather than simply offset, carbon emissions where it matters the most: in the supply chain and in material manufacturing.
 They reduce their carbon footprint by removing high-impact virgin fossil-based fibers from their collections, using “Environmental Profit and Loss” to guide their production decision, and helping their suppliers to cut emissions.
-Patagonia’s fall 2023 collections are made up mostly of preferred materials (91% by fabric weight), such as organic cotton, hemp, and various recycled fabrics.
-On top of that, Patagonia’s Worn Wear Program encourages customers to repair and recycle their products, extending the textile lifecycle and reducing waste.
-Lastly, Patagonia is certified as a B Corporation and a Bluesign brand.
+For example, Patagonia’s fall 2023 collection was made up mostly of preferred materials (91% by fabric weight), including Regenerative Organic Certified fibers, hemp, man-made cellulose fibers, recycled cotton, and recycled polyester.

 🌐